Malmaison Pyramid Garden Obelisk

 Pyramid Garden Obelisk: Imperial Splendour for your Rose Garden

-Focal points are essential to every successful garden design.
-What makes them so indispensable is the way in which they structure our spatial impressions.
-A path that leads nowhere rarely succeeds in rousing our interest.
-What creates a sense of suspense is a judiciously placed bench, a pavilion, a sculpture or a striking column.
-Focal points such as these give a garden a coherent structure when viewed from different perspectives, transforming it into a succession of breath-taking images.
+Are you looking for an eye-catching structure to create a focal point in your garden?
+If so, you need look no further than this spectacular pyramid garden obelisk.
 With our Malmaison Pyramid Garden Obelisk you can lend your garden a distinctively personal note.
-It is the perfect focal point, bringing imperial splendour to your rose garden.
+It really is the perfect focal point, bringing imperial splendour to your rose garden.
 We have named this magnificent pyramid in recognition of the Empress Josephine, wife of Napoleon I. It was she who created Europe’s first rosarium at Malmaison Park.

 Pyramid Garden Obelisks for Roses and Clematis